aryamaan-exe/storee/README.md

 # Storee
-Totally not a Wattpad clone 👀
+Totally not a Wattpad ripoff 👀

 To use, clone this repo and add your tokens.